Media-Bias-Group/MBIB/datasets/009_BASIL/README.md

 # 009 BASIL
-The dataset contains 1,726 manually annotated biased spans from 300 articles.
+ contains 1,726 manually annotated biased spans from 300 articles.
 The dataset includes articles from various sources, including mainstream and alternative media.
 The articles were collected over several years and span a wide range of topics, including politics, health, science, and technology.
 Spans were annotated by human annotators trained to detect bias and misinformation in the statements.
 Annotations were then cross-checked for high inter-annotator